kontena/kontena/docs/core-concepts/networking.md

 ## Service Containers

+Each Service Container has two
+Any exposed ports on any Service Container will automatically be internally accessible from other host Nodes and Service Containers within the Grid overlay network.

+#### Default Docker Network

 The Service Containers are created using the default Docker bridge network, which provides each Container with an isolated network namespace.
 The default Docker bridge network is used to provide the Container with a default route for connecting to external services, using SNAT on the host machine.
 The default Docker bridge network is local to each Node, and Containers on different nodes will use the same default Docker bridge network `172.42.17.X/24` subnet on each Container's default `eth0` interface.

+The default Docker network provides connectivity to the [Gateway](#docker-gateway-address) address of each host Node, which is used as the [DNS](#dns-service-discovery) resolver.

+#### Weave Overlay Network

 Each Service Container being started is also attached to the Weave network.
 The Container's `ethwe` network interface is used for the internal communication between Grid Services, using the Overlay Network's `10.81.0.0/17` subnet.
 In order to avoid any issues with Container services attempting to resolve or connect to other services on the overlay network, the `weavewait` utility is used to delay the Container service execution until the Container's Weave network is ready.
 This uses a modified Docker entrypoint for the Container.

-Any exposed ports on any Service Container will automatically be internally accessible from other host Nodes and Service Containers within the Grid overlay network.

 ## Publishing Services